-Hossein spent six years in prison in Iran from 2008 until 2014.
-Upon his release, Derakhshan wrote an essay on the demise of blogs titled “The Web We Have to Save” and also one about television in prison titled “Television’s Reinvention and the Era of Post-Enlightenment”.
+Hossein spent six years in prison in Iran from 2008 until 2014 over his writings and digital activism.
+Upon his release, Derakhshan wrote an essay on the demise of blogs titled “The Web We Have to Save”, translated and published into numerous languages, and also one about television in prison titled “Television’s Reinvention and the Era of Post-Enlightenment”.

-His current research is focused on the future of journalism (‘Post-news Journalism‘), the politics of the platforms (‘How about a European social platform for news‘), and on ‘fake news’ and information disorder (‘Disinfor wars‘).
+His current PhD research project is concerned with social fragmentation on everyday practices around personalized audio platforms such as Spotify, Apple Music, etc. His other interests include journalism studies (‘Post-news Journalism‘), platforms (‘How about a European social platform for news‘), information disorder (‘Disinfo wars‘).